-- aged 19 or over in respect of whom a child-related benefit (for example, Child Benefit) is paid or free school meals are provided.
+- a person aged 19 or over in respect of whom a child-related benefit (for example, Child Benefit);

 - Where an individual has no recourse to public funds they will only be eligible where there is a genuine care need, for example: